keesj/A10-OLinuXino-LIME-5510-Shield/sw_install.rst

 togle the bootable flag

-duplicating the sdcard: low level bootloader
+Duplicating the sdcard: low level bootloader
 --------------------------------------------

 The ROM on the A10 works like the ROM on the A13 hence it is stored in the first blocks of the storage